CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

 Part of the Supplier's task on initial report intake is to resolve the initial report into a set of products and versions that are affected by the reported vulnerability.
 On the output side, Suppliers provide fix bundles for affected products.

-Our working assumption is that for SSVC purposes, the Supplier's unit of work is the tuple of (vulnerability, affected product).
+Our working assumption is that for SSVC purposes, the supplier's unit of work is the combination of the vulnerability with each affected product.
 This implies the need for Suppliers to be able to resolve whatever they receive to that level of granularity in order to make best use of SSVC.

+Products will often need to be addressed individually because they may have diverse development processes or usage scenarios.
 There are a variety of ways a Supplier might need to resolve the set of affected products.
 For example they might

 * recognize, on further investigation of the initial report, that additional versions of the product are affected